8headswillroll8/lot410/README.md

 ### Purpose

+AI was used as a learning and development support tool throughout the project for:

-- TypeScript guidance
+* TypeScript guidance
-- API implementation guidance
+* API implementation guidance
-- Code structure and architecture feedback
+* Code structure and architecture feedback
-- Debugging and troubleshooting
+* Debugging and troubleshooting
-- Accessibility recommendations
+* Accessibility recommendations
-- HTML structure and semantic markup guidance
+* HTML structure and semantic markup guidance
-- Responsive design feedback
+* Responsive design feedback

 ### Outcome

-This section will be completed at the end of the project.
+AI support helped identify errors, explain TypeScript and API concepts, review implementation choices, and improve accessibility and responsive behaviour.

+Code and implementation decisions were reviewed, adapted, and tested as part of the development process.

 ## Project Documentation

-Technical decisions, challenges, and reflections will be documented throughout the project and completed before submission.
+The project was developed from design through implementation using TypeScript and the Noroff Auction API.

+Development included authentication, API integration, listing management, bidding functionality, profile management, filtering, search, responsive layouts, accessibility considerations, and error handling.

 ## Author

 8headswillroll8